arashsamandar/Programmer-Notes/JavaScript/React/Fast_Notes_Forms.md

     															 // to the Joi .
     	// but it is important , take a look .
     }
-// and it is going to be used in bellow code , ( to show error when typing ( empty )) handleChange = ({currentTarget:input}) => {
+// and it is going to be used in bellow code , ( to show error when text field is ( empty )) handleChange = ({currentTarget:input}) => {
         const errors = {...this.state.errors};
         const errorMessage = this.validateProperty(input);